 Seven-year-old Max is bounding around the monkey bars at Dinosaur Park in Ashburn on a Tuesday afternoon in June.
 He’s just about sweat through the T-shirt with “He, Him” written on the front.
 The playground is practically empty.
-It’s the kind of outside heat that prompts most kids to go to the pool instead of to the playground.
+It’s the kind of outside heat that prompts most kids to go to the pool instead.
 Max leaps down from the jungle gym and flashes a thousand-watt grin, but it’s missing a few light bulbs.

 “The tooth fairy left me seven dollars,” Max announced, pointing to the gap in his teeth.